ruadh/CSCI-E-33a_Final_Project/README.md

 * Validation, such as amount > 0, card_number contains only digits
 * Tracking the original value vs. current balance
 * Recording it as the method of payment for a given order

+### Passing the request
+A lot of my functions take request as a parameter when it isn't required for the functionality, because it supports @login_required.  ex:  get_cart could doesn't need the request (we could require that the user argument instead of providing a default), but unauthenticated users should not be able to get order data.

 ### Resisting scope creep
 There are some features that I did not include because they are not needed to meet my spec, but that I'd recommend adding to the requirements if I were building this for a client.